dTile/tiler/docs/concept/usecase.md

   <ol>
   <li>Create a list of all enclosed tiles which are inside the polygon (perimeter #0)</li>
   <li>For each vertice check what tile encloses that vertice</li>
-  <li>Filter repetitive polygons - create a border list of tiles (Perimeter #1)</li>
+  <li>Filter repetitive tiles - create a border list of tiles (Perimeter #1)</li>
-  <li>Create a perieter ring by finding all tiles that are adjacent to the border tiles and are not part of the enclosed tiles (pereimeter #2 and so on)</li>
+  <li>Create a perimeter with threshold 1 by finding all tiles that are adjacent to the border tiles and are not part of the enclosed tiles (pereimeter #2 and so on)</li>
-  <li>If the perimeter threshold is bigger than 1 find the adjacent tiles to the base perimeter ring and so on</li>
+  <li>If the perimeter threshold is bigger than 1 find the adjacent tiles to the threshold 1 and make threshold 2... and so on</li>

   </ol>
   <li>Merge the tile perimeters by removing tiles that are in higher perimeters if they are part of the lower perimeter and fileter repetitions</li>
-  <li>Assign property to each perimeter assign a status, propeterty and/or color</li>
+  <li>Assign property to each perimeter such as a status, propeterty and/or color or a callback function</li>
   <li>Create the geoJSON export file by retrieving the coordinates of the tiles and assiging the properties</li>
 </ol>